woocommerce/google-listings-and-ads/src/Tracking/README.md

     - 	`utm_term`
     - 	`utm_content`

--   `help_click` - "Help" button is clicked.

-    -   `context`: indicate the place where the button is located, e.g. `setup-ads`.

 -   `launch_paid_campaign_button_click` - Triggered when the "Launch paid campaign" button is clicked to add a new paid campaign

     -   `audience`: country code of the paid campaign audience country. e.g. `'US`.
 This means the campaign is created with the "sales country" targeting only, and it is inapplicable when created with the multi-country targeting feature.